Coronavirus and Covid 19 FAQs Last Updated 23 September 2020

 Firstly, we want to let you know that we are taking every opportunity to ensure that our staff, customers, suppliers and all those who use and enjoy the river are staying safe.

-At the moment, no one knows how long the Government restrictions and precautions will be in place.
-There may well be more changes as the situation develops and we are continuously monitoring announcements from the government to make sure we are both complying with, and supporting, the spirit of the requirements.
+At the moment, no one knows how long the Government restrictions and precautions will be in place or how quickly they will be eased.
+There may well be more changes as the situation develops and we are continuously monitoring announcements from the Government to make sure we are both complying with, and supporting, the spirit of the requirements.

-We are regularly in touch with the Resilience Forum in Exeter which liaises with COBRA, other ports and the British Ports Authority.
-This means we can make sure that we are following best practice and continue to receive useful advice.
+We are regularly in touch with the Resilience Forum, other ports and the British Ports Authority.
+This means we should be able to provide advice based on best practice and continue to update it as we receive more information.

-The way we operate has had to alter in various ways to meet the requirements of the Government and minimise risk.
-The steps taken include a new shift pattern, which ensures the continued ability to raise matters with staff and carry out our safety related duties.
+The way we operate has needed to alter in various ways to meet the requirements of the Government and minimise risk.
+The steps taken include new shift patterns, which ensure the continued ability to raise matters with staff and carry out our safety related duties.

-Be assured, we will only introduce changes which we believe are necessary and really hope that the restrictions can be relaxed sooner rather than later.
+Be assured, we will only introduce changes which we believe are necessary and really hope that we can continue to offer a good service as restrictions change.

 You will see below a series of Frequently Asked Questions with answers covering the points which have been raised with us so far.
 We hope you find these useful.
 We will be keeping them updated so please keep an eye out for our newsletter and on our website.